teamneusta/pimcore-translation-migration-bundle/README.md

 This bundle combines the advantages of Symfony translation files and translations in the Pimcore admin backend.

 This bundle reads standard symfony translation files and migrates them to Pimcore translations.
-Changed Pimcore translations are not overwritten.
+Changed Pimcore translations are not overwritten (compared `creationDate` and `modificationDate`).

 ## Installation